Rosuav/StilleBot/templates/help.md

 This requires no special permissions and can be used for any broadcaster who has set up an on-Twitch schedule.

+Prefer to manage your schedule on Google Calendar and have your Twitch schedule reflect that?
+[We can do that too!](/c/calendar) Requires authentication from the broadcaster and calendar owner, but is then fully automated.

 ## Bug reports

 Found an issue somewhere?
 Contact Rosuav (the bot author) via Twitch, Discord, or GitHub.